Cuba Junky 10 years all about Cuba

 ** Cancun is the most popular destination for US tourists in the Caribbean.
 There is absolutely no reason why US Customs/Immigration would suspect you have been anywhere else but Cancun.

-You should take the following steps in travelling back/forth:
+You should take the following steps in traveling back/forth:

-4. When you arrive back in Mexico from Cuba you will probably have to present your passport.
+- When you arrive back in Mexico from Cuba you will probably have to present your passport.
 The entry stamp that is placed there should be the only stamp you receive on your trip.
 Some people recommend presenting the passport with a $10 bill inside to avoid the Mexican entry stamp.
-If you use the BC/DL to re-enter the US this step is unnecessary.

-8. Do not bring back any high profile Cuban souveniers like cigars, rum, t-shirts.
+- Do not bring back any high profile Cuban souvenirs like cigars, rum, t-shirts.

 The fine by the way if you are unlucky or careless enough to get caught can be negotiated down to $1000 or less.